How Does Babywearing Affect Sleep?

 If your child associates sleep with reassurance and feelings of safety then, when the time comes, they'll be happier to sleep on their own.

 If they are getting regular naps during the day babies are actually more likely to sleep at night.
 When your little one misses a nap they have an increase in cortisol, the stress hormone, which makes them very unhappy.
-This causes that well known state of being overtired, when sleeping is even more difficult.
+This results in the well-known state of being overtired, making sleeping even more difficult.
 So, as counter-intuitive as it may seem, sleep actually promotes sleep.
 When bedtime comes if your baby is happy and well-rested during the day they will be much more content and find falling asleep easier at night.

-Is it Safe For My Baby to Sleep in a Sling?
+Is it Safe For My Baby to Sleep in a Baby Carrier or Sling?

 If your baby is safely supported in an upright position then it is fine for them to have a nap in a sling.
 Some important safety points to remember are -

-• A deep seated squat position ensures that they are seated in a stable position, with their head naturally resting on you, just under your chin.
+- Assuming a deep-seated squat position ensures that they sit in a stable posture, with their head naturally resting on you, just under your chin.

 It may be tempting for you to have a nap while your baby sleeps in the sling, but it’s important that you remain awake and can monitor them.
 When we sleep our muscles relax, potentially changing the positioning of your baby in the sling, which could pose a danger.

 So don't worry if your baby only sleeps in a sling, in fact embrace it!
-Young babies often only nap when they're carried, and by using a sling you’re helping them to relax and establish a routine of day napping.
+Young babies often only nap when someone carries them.
+By using a sling, you help them relax and establish a routine of daytime napping.
 Your baby will feel safe and know that you will help and comfort them whenever necessary.